 Once this problem was identified, the next step in the investigation was to gain an understanding of how requests for general information were being handled.
 Staff from this Office liaised with officials in both the Information and Privacy Division and Deputy Minister's Office of the Ministry.
 Discussions with various staff members revealed that the procedure for handling general requests had undergone a series of changes.
 Initially, all requests, whether for general or personal information, were processed and released by the Information and Privacy Division under the guidance of its Assistant Deputy Minister.
-Due to a number of factors, including concern for the protection of clients' privacy and the accommodation of issues management concerns, the responsibility for release of general requests for general information were being reviewed by the Deputy Minister prior to release.
+Due to a number of factors, including concern for the protection of clients' privacy and the accommodation of issues management concerns, the responsibility for release of general requests gradually shifted to the Deputy Minister.
+At the outset of these changes, only selected requests for general information were being reviewed by the Deputy Minister prior to release.
 However, at the end of October 1994, all general requests required Deputy Minister sign-off.